 Henry Ford worked for Sanders—

 Sanders was one of the first companies in Detroit to use electric motors to run equipment.
 As a new source of technology the motors would often break down.
-To remedy this, Fred Sanders hired Henry Ford as a young mechanic who worked at Edison Illuminating Company before he started Ford Motor Company.
+When Fred Sanders grew tired of the "faulty motor" he threatened to throw it out.
+Edison talked Sanders into giving the motor another try and sent over a repair man.
+That repair man was the young Henry Ford, who worked as a mechanic at Edison Illuminating Company before he started Ford Motor Company.

 A True Visionary—